 Columbia sits in a position of authority, deciding whether to pardon the leaders of the southern cause, confederates, and secessionists.
 She appears bored by their entreaties for a pardon.
 Columbia is not sold on their change of heart, she is not confident of their declaration of good intent.
 And why should she accord them the consideration and reapplication for membership in the Union, when these same men cannot extend the same equity to an African-American amputee Union veteran?
 (In Nast’s early career at Harper’s, his work was very sympathetic to African Americans.Later, this view changed after they had won the right to vote, and aligned with the Democratic Party, the party that originally had fought against abolition.
 Nast was disturbed by this turn of events and exasperated, began to draw African Americans in less-than-flattering caricatures).

 Note the difference in Columbia’s posture.
 She rises to greet the African American.
 She shares the same stage, the same level as the beleaguered veteran.
 Her right hand touches the man’s soldier.
 Her other hand opens in his direction.
 Columbia bears no weapons because she does not fear this man.
 She stands on the marble landing and presents him as he makes his entry hobbling on an elaborate, oriental carpet.

 Nast’s Columbia does not suffer fools lightly.
 She weighs all arguments, she advocates justice and fairness for all Americans, regardless of their race, creed, or station.

 Columbia is often drawn strong and determined.
 According to John Adler, Nast used his wife Sarah as the model for Columbia’s face.
 But Columbia’s facial expressions and carriage could vary widely.
 When angry, Columbia was a force of nature.
 She stood erect and tall.
 Her facial features gently chiseled, with an almost masculine quality.
-Her nose was Romanesque, her eyes were usually fixed, her expression resolute, but like the country she represented, she could display a full range of emotions and temporary vulnerability which mirrored her nation’s pulse or sentiment.
+Her nose Romanesque, her eyes usually fixed,and her expression resolute.
+Like the country she represented, she could display a full range of emotions and temporary vulnerability which mirrored her nation’s pulse or sentiment.
 She would wear a variety of hats, tiaras or crowns, literally and figuratively.